 - Forearm Wheel Pose (Viparita Dandasana A) helps relieve stress and depression.
 Inverted Staff Pose-A can be used to relax the mind and body.
 Practicing this posture rejuvenates your whole body and brings freshness in your whole body.
 This posture also balances your mind.
 It increases your concentration power and makes it easier for you to think clearly.

-Step by step instructions of dwi pada viparita dandasana (forearm wheel pose)
+Step-by-step instructions of dwi pada viparita dandasana (forearm wheel pose)

 Before doing Dwi pada viparita dandasana (Forearm wheel pose), warm-up with Surya Namaskar (Surya Solution) and the basic core work.
 To warm up for any deep backbend pose, do a few rounds of grasshopper and bridge pose.
-For the this pose, you may want to use a few rounds of Camel and Dolphin pose
+For this yoga pose, you may want to use a few rounds of Camel and Dolphin pose

 - To begin, lie on your back with your knees bent and your feet flat on the floor.
 Slide the soles of your feet as close to hips as you can.
 Put your palms on the floor on both sides of your head.
 Push your knees away from you and your hands into the floor.
 Straighten your arms out and raise your head, upper body and hips into a bow pose.
 Take three to five breaths.